-An interdisciplinary team of four students from the School of Engineering at WIT were victorious in the first annual national Passive House Association of Ireland (PHAI) Design Charette, held as part of the PHAI ‘See the Light 2014’ conference ([url=http://www.phai.ie]http://www.phai.ie[/url]).
+An interdisciplinary team of four students from the School of Engineering at SETU were victorious in the first annual national Passive House Association of Ireland (PHAI) Design Charette, held as part of the PHAI ‘See the Light 2014’ conference ([url=http://www.phai.ie]http://www.phai.ie[/url]).
 The event was hosted by the UCD Earth Institute.
-Nine teams participated in the competition from University College Dublin, Dublin Institute of Technology, Cork Institute of Technology, University College Cork, Carlow Institute of Technology, University of Limerick and Waterford Institute of Technology.
+Nine teams participated in the competition from University College Dublin, Dublin Institute of Technology, Cork Institute of Technology, University College Cork, Carlow Institute of Technology, University of Limerick and South East Technological University.

 The competition was a 24 hour Design Charette with the objective of proposing a design for a specific site in Dublin with the main driver of low energy design incorporating the Passive House design standard.
 The Passive House standard is the world’s leading standard in energy efficient construction.
 It requires little energy to achieve year round comfort in housing making conventional heating or cooling unnecessary.